sb255/Getting-started-with-GIT/Readme.md

 ```$ git remote add origin SSH-url-of-GIT-repo```              <br />

-(Do not forget to add all the files and commit the changes before pushing the files to GIT account)         <br />
+(Do not forget to add all the files and commit the changes before pushing the files to GitHub account)         <br />

 ```$ git add .```                                              <br />
 ```$ git commit -m "initial commit"```                         <br />